-Organizations must invest in security solutions that provide early warnings when insiders engage in risky or out of policy behavior to combat the threat before the damage is done.
+This is why organizations must invest in security solutions that provide early warning or indication when insiders engage in risky or out of policy behavior prior.
+This is the only way security teams can identify an insider that could pose a threat before the damage is done.

 Every smart security team today realizes that privacy must be woven into their insider threat detection and response plans.
 Because while it’s important to be alerted when early indication or warning signs occur, it’s not okay to violate the privacy of your users—especially if your business is one of the many that is beholden to privacy laws like GDPR.

-ObserveIT’s platform provides a great degree of policy flexibility for organizations and many administrators choose to exclude certain personal data from visibility like banking, healthcare and social media websites.
+This ensures the security team has early indications and visibility into risk factors, while protecting any individual user from privacy violation.
+Furthermore, Proofpoint's platform provides a great degree of policy flexibility for organizations, and many administrators choose to exclude certain personal data from visibility.
+This may include banking, healthcare, or insurance information and websites, as well as social media applications.
 Every organization is different, but today’s regulatory and media climate requires that businesses take privacy seriously, even as they work to secure their organizations.
-This is why ObserveIT employs “privacy by design” and empowers customers to do the same.
+This is why Proofpoint ITM employs “privacy by design” and empowers customers to do the same.

 Now, let’s take a look at examples of some common early indications related to insider threat and how organizations can use them to reduce overall risk.